Spousal Maintenance, also known as Spousal Support is financial support which can be paid by one spouse to the other when a marriage breaks down.

 After hearing about the financial positions of both of the parties, the Court can decide the amount (if any) that needs to be paid, how often it should be paid and for how long.
 Before coming to a decision, the Court will consider the paying party’s ability to pay and the receiving party’s lifestyle before and after the separation.
 A Spousal Maintenance Order will normally only be considered in those cases where there has been a long marriage.

 The court will also take into account the standard of living of the parties, any precedents set, the age of the parties and the parties earning capacity or ability to increase their income.

 Where Spousal Maintenance Payments have been ordered by the Court, these will either be in the form of:

 Where Spousal Maintenance Payments have been ordered, the paying party can apply to vary this at any time should there be a significant change of circumstance for either party.
-A change of circumstance for the paying party may be that their financial situation has changed.
-A change of circumstance for the receiving party may be that they have now remarried.
+A change of circumstance for the paying party may be that their financial situation has changed for the worse.
+A change of circumstance for the receiving party may be that they have now returned to work.